Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 🔍 TradingView vs Finviz Backtesting

 TradingView beats Finviz when it comes to backtesting.
-TradingView offers exceptional backtesting for systems and strategies with endless flexibility, whereas the Finviz backtesting is unintuitive, restrictive, and lacks any usable reporting.
+TradingView offers exceptional backtesting for systems and strategies with endless flexibility, whereas Finviz backtesting is unintuitive, restrictive, and lacks any usable reporting.

 TradingView Backtesting